Rise to Success: Career Highlights of Sarah McBride

 In 2011, Sarah McBride was elected student body president at American University.

-In 2012, Sarah McBride interned at the White House, becoming the first openly transgender woman to work there.
+In 2012, Sarah McBride interned at the White House, becoming the first openly transgender woman to work there in any capacity, specifically in the Office of Public Engagement and Intergovernmental Affairs, focusing on LGBTQ issues.

-In January 2013, Sarah McBride joined the board of directors of Equality Delaware.
+In January 2013, Sarah McBride joined the board of directors of Equality Delaware, becoming a leading advocate for legal protections and hate crime legislation for transgender Delawareans.

-In June 2013, legislation protecting Delawareans from discrimination based on gender identity and expression was signed into law, following lobbying efforts led by Sarah McBride.
+In June 2013, legislation protecting Delawareans from discrimination on the basis of gender identity and expression was signed into law by Governor Jack Markell, following lobbying efforts led by Sarah McBride and her family.

 April 2016: Delivered TED Talk